fluree/docs.flur.ee/content/db_schema.md

 References, `ref`, allow both forward and reverse traversal of graph queries.

 GraphQL requires additional information to auto-generate a schema that shows relationships, and it forces strict typing.
 Fluree allows any reference attribute to point to any entity, regardless of stream type.
 If you wish to restrict a reference attribute to only a specific type of stream, also include `restrictStream` in your attribute definition.
-In addition to forcing an arribute to only allow a specific stream type, it also enables GraphQL to auto-generate its schema with the proper relationship.
+In addition to forcing an attribute to only allow a specific stream type, it also enables GraphQL to auto-generate its schema with the proper relationship.